-ECS and Data Security
+Elastic Cloud Storage and Data Security

 One of ECS’ strongest features is that data is stored in the user’s building.
 Normal cloud storage happens in offsite servers.
-With offsite servers users have no idea where the data is physically located or who can access it.
+With offsite servers, users have no idea where the data is physically located or who can access it.
 Storing data on an onsite stack protects business owners from these possible threats.

 The Cost of ECS

 According to Dell, ECS costs 48 percent less than other cloud storage options.
 Users will need to request an individual quote for an exact amount.
-To try it out, Dell lets potential customers download a non-production version of ECS storage software free.
+To try it out, Dell lets potential customers download a non-production version of ECS storage software for free.